«Mi duquesa muerta»: Robert Browning; poema y análisis.

 será para copiar ese desmayo de suavidad

-que muere en su garganta
+que muere en su garganta.

 Galanterías de ese tipo fueron suficientes